yetifrozty/solid-mini-router/README.md

 -   Minimal API
 -   Client-side and Server-side rendering support
 -   Scroll position restoration
+-   Plugin-system integration (`injectMinimalRouter`)
+-   Simple `Route` composition with `when` conditions
+-   SSR-aware `fetch` and server-only middleware (`ServerMiddleware`)

 ## Philosophy

 This router is designed to be as simple as possible.
-It does not have a concept of route matching or params.
-Instead, it provides a `Routes` component that renders the first child `Route` component whose `when` prop is true.
-This makes the router very flexible and allows you to use any logic you want to determine which route to render.
+There’s no built-in path matching or params; you decide what matches by writing `when` expressions.
+At runtime the router renders the first `Route` that matches (top-down), and you can nest routes by composing `Route` elements.

 ## Installation